Policlinico of Milan: Milano Cord Blood Bank

 The hospital hosts the Milano Cord Blood Bank, which has an inventory of 9,000 umbilical cord blood acquired from donations, which is used for more than 500 stem cell transplants in Italy and abroad.

 Biobanca

 The biobank contains about 200,000 samples of biological materials such as serum, cells, DNA and RNA.
 These samples are kept between -80 and 196 °C and used by about 23 research programmes.

 Bank of Rare Blood

 Part of the Transfusional Center, the blood bank is concerned with identifying donors for rare blood groups, as well as coordinating and maintaining regional and national efforts with regards to obtaining units of rare blood groups for cases concerning complex pathologies.

 Cell Factory "Franco Calori"

 Cell Factory "Franco Calori" is a GMP facility devoted to the production of cellular therapy products to be employed in experimental clinical protocols.
-It hosts research efforts mainly dedicated to the study of adult human stem cells, their potential and their differentiating capacity, and a GMP unit for cell manipulation authorized for production of products for advanced cell therapy.
+It hosts research efforts mainly dedicated to the study of adult human stem cells, their potential and their differentiating capacity, and a GMP unit for cell manipulation authorized for the production of products for advanced cell therapy.